Continue reading on DataGuidance with:

 Article 24 of the Computer Crime Proclamation stipulates that any service provider is required to retain computer traffic data disseminated through its computer systems or traffic data relating to data processing or communication service for one year.
 The data is required to be kept in secret unless its disclosure is ordered by a court.
 Service provider means a person who provides technical data processing, communication service, or alternative infrastructure to users by means of a computer system.

-As indicated under section on key acts, regulations, directives, bills above, electronic certificate providers is required to keep the custody of information related to certificate issuance, suspension, revocation, or related services for two years.
+As indicated under section on key acts, regulations, directives, bills above, electronic certificate providers are required to keep the custody of information related to certificate issuance, suspension, revocation, or related services for two years.

 7.8.
 Children's data